Is It Okay to Lie in a Job Interview

 Your resume is a public document and often the first verification stop.
 Follow these principles:

 • Use accurate dates and titles.
-If you performed duties beyond your title, explain that in the bullet points.
+If you performed duties beyond your title, explain that in bullet points.

 Start by downloading free resume and cover letter templates that help you structure factual, impact-focused descriptions.
 Templates make it easier to be precise and consistent across applications.